leoslamas/book-green-threads-explained/supporting-windows.md

 We use the`{register}`constraint which tells the compiler to put our input variables into a specific register.
 The `%rdi`and the `%rsi`registers are not randomly chosen, on Linux systems they are the default registers for the first and second argument in a function call.
 Not strictly needed but a nice convention even though Windows has different default registers for these arguments \(`%rcx`and `%rdx`\).

-We also use both our arguments as `inputs`, since we don't really have any output from this function we can avoid the `output` register entirely without any need to worry.
+We also use both our arguments as `inputs`, since we don’t really have any output from this function we can avoid the `output` register entirely without any need to worry.
 However we should enable the `volatile` option to indicate that the assembly has side effects.

 Our inline assembly won't let us `mov` from one memory offset to another memory offset so we need to go via a register.
 I chose the `rax` register \(the default register for the return value\) but could have chosen any general purpose register for this.
 {% endhint %}

 ### Conclusion

 So this is all we needed to do.
-As you see we don't really do anything new here, the difficult part is figuring out how Windows works and what it expects, but now that we have done our job properly we should have a pretty complete context switch for all three platforms.
+As you see we don’t really do anything new here, the difficult part is figuring out how Windows works and what it expects, but now that we have done our job properly we should have a pretty complete context switch for all three platforms.

 ### Final code

-I've collected all the code we need to compile differently for Windows at the bottom so you don't have to read the first 200 lines of code since that is unchanged from what we in the previous chapters.
+I've collected all the code we need to compile differently for Windows at the bottom so you don’t have to read the first 200 lines of code since that is unchanged from what we in the previous chapters.
 I hope you understand why I chose to dedicate a separate chapter for this.

 ```rust
 #![feature(asm)]